Lead Wildland Firefighter Job

 To apply for this position, you must submit a complete Application Package which includes:

-1) Resume (Required): You may only submit one resume.
+1. Resume: You may only submit one resume.
 Only the resume submitted under the "Resume" "Document Type" will be used to determine your qualifications and for rating purposes.
-If you upload more than one resume, the last resume received will be the one utilized for consideration.
 Your resume must describe your job-related qualifications (paid and non-paid work experience) that includes job title, beginning and ending dates (month and year), hours worked per week, and description of job duties.
 You are highly encouraged to use USAJOBS Resume Builder to ensure all required information is included.
 If you use your own resume, curriculum vitae, or any other written form, you must ensure this information is provided.
 Your resume must show complete information for each job entry to support minimum qualifications.
 Failure to provide ALL required information on your resume will result in loss of consideration due to an incomplete application package.
-Please limit your resume to no more than 2 pages.
-If more than 2 pages are submitted, only the first 2 pages will be reviewed to determine your eligibility/qualifications.
 Note: Current and former Federal employees should include pay plan, series, and grade level for relevant federal experience.

 • Do not include the following types of information in your resume: